NYSE

 RE/MAX Holdings, Inc.'s free cash flow has decreased -36.82% from $53.03M last year to $33.50M, signaling decreasing performance

-RE/MAX Holdings, Inc.'s debt to equity ratio is 1.02, which means that the company's assets are unhealthy financed, signaling financial risk.
-READ MORE: A ratio over 0.60 means the company finances its assets with debt, signaling financial risk.
-If ratio is negative, the company spent its own equity and risks bankruptcy
+RE/MAX Holdings, Inc.'s debt to equity ratio is 0.04, which means that the company's assets are healthy financed, signaling financial stability.
+READ MORE: A ratio under 0.60 means the company finances its assets with own equity, signaling financial stability and good management.

 Financial stability - Healthy debt to equity ratio development.